ywamsendai/ywamsendai-website/content/en/donate.md

 You can also use these details to make any payments such as staff fees or school registration/lecture fees.

-## International / Japan
+## International

-If you have a Japanese bank account, you can transfer money directly into our bank account, or if you don't have a Japanese bank, you can send via [Wise](https://www.wise.com/).
+### Bank Transfer (Via Wise)

+You can send money via [Wise](https://www.wise.com/).
+This is generally the cheapest method of sending us money from overseas.

+**Important: We cannot receive money directly sent to this account.
+This method will only work via Wise.**

 Please find our bank details below: